 \subsection{Proof of the upper bound in Theorem \ref{thm-fixed-t-f}}

-As mentioned in the introduction, Correia--Sudakov--Tomon proved the upper bound $F(t,r)\le (t-1)\cdot {tr\choose r}$ in the setting of Theorem \ref{thm-fixed-t-F}.
+As mentioned in the introduction, Munh\'{a} Correia, Sudakov, and Tomon \cite{correia-sudakov-tomon} proved the upper bound $F(t,r)\le (t-1)\cdot {tr\choose r}$ in the setting of Theorem \ref{thm-fixed-t-F}.
 Their argument is based on linear algebra, and leads to the following linear-algebraic statement.

 \begin{theorem} Let $V$ be a vector space over a field $\mathbb{F}$, let $t\ge 2$ and let $\varphi: V^t=V\times\dots\times V\to \mathbb{F}$ be a multi-linear map.
-Consider a collection of $t$-tuples $(x_{j,1},\dots,x_{j,t})\in V\times\dots\times V=V^t$ for $j=1,\dots,N$, with $N>(t-1)\cdot \dim V$, such that $\varphi(x_{j,1},\dots,x_{j,t})\ne 0$ for $j=1,\dots,N$.
+Consider a collection of $t$-tuples $(x_{j,1},\dots,x_{j,t})\in V^t$ for $j=1,\dots,N$, with $N>(t-1)\cdot \dim V$, such that $\varphi(x_{j,1},\dots,x_{j,t})\ne 0$ for $j=1,\dots,N$.
 Then there exist distinct indices $j_1,\dots,j_t\in\{1,\dots,N\}$ and elements $y_1,\dots,y_t$ with $y_i\in \{x_{j_i,1},\dots,x_{j_i,t}\}$ for $i=1,\dots,t$ such that $\varphi(y_1,\dots,y_t)\neq 0$. \end{theorem}